 Eating and Drinking in Hanoi

 One of the best things about backpacking Hanoi is indulging in mouth-watering Vietnamese food.
-Street food is everywhere; it’s delicious; and it’s super cheap.
+Street food is everywhere in Hanoi and it's some of the best in the world: it's delicious and it's super cheap.

 Most days in Hanoi, I'd have a bahn mi sandwich or a bowl of pho for lunch and only spend $1-2!